-Gray Jays are non-migratory; they live year-round in northern boreal forests and into sub-alpine mountainous habitat into the Rocky Mountains.
+Canada Jays are non-migratory; they live year-round in northern boreal forests and into sub-alpine mountainous habitat into the Rocky Mountains.

-Gray Jays are omnivorous, opportunistic feeders.
+Canada Jays are omnivorous, opportunistic feeders.
 They forage on plant materials like nuts, but will also eat nestlings or eggs from other birds, as well as scavenging carrion and around garbage dumps.
 They also cache food for later consumption.